marsiitr/Fetching-Bot-Rooh-/README.md

 | *Total*                         | *6715*  |
 ---
 ## Applications
-*   Can be used in storing or moving baggage from one position to  another.
+*   Can be used in distribution process of factories.
-*  Future of online delivering bots, the location will me entered through AI and it will  automatically travel to particular location and deliver the parcel.
-* Can also be used in Hotels as waiters.
+*  Can be used for various domestic purposes.
+*  As shopping bots, to deliver products door-to-door
 ---
 ## Limitations
-*   The weight that Fetchbot can lift is limited so that point should be taken into account during the work.
+*   The weight that bot can lift is limited so that point should be taken into account during the work.
-* The camera that we are using for image processing is attached to out laptop with wires, so that might become a bit hectic to handle.
-*  It can only be worked in a particular defined area.
-* The object should be at limited angle from the camera, otherwise it will take time for bot to rotate and scan for the object again.
+*   We have a predefined area within which our bot works.

 ---
 ## Future Improvements

-*   The connection between the head and main body can be made wireless, so that head of bot can take 360° rotation for further time improvement in scanning.
-*    Defined area can be omitted, so that it can work in any area.
+*  It can be extended to be used for a wide variety of objects, not only which have QR code on them.
+An example is color blob detection.
+*  Its field of working can be increased and load limit can also be made variable.

 ---
 ## **TEAM MEMBERS**